 - The surviving Joint Owner is the sole primary Beneficiary.
-If the Joint Owners were spouses there may also be contingent Beneficiaries. - We pay a death benefit to the surviving Joint Owner unless he or she is the surviving spouse and continues the Contract.
-For a description of the death benefit and payout options, see prospectus section 11, Death Benefit Death Benefit Payment Options During the Accumulation Phase. - If the deceased Joint Owner was a Determining Life and the surviving spouse/Joint Owner continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and available, and the death benefit ends, - the surviving spouse/Joint Owner becomes the new Owner - the Accumulation Phase continues, and - upon the surviving spouse/Joint Owner's death, his or her Beneficiary(ies) receives the Contract Value. - If the deceased Joint Owner was not a Determining Life the Traditional Death Benefit or Maximum Anniversary Value Death Benefit are not available and the Beneficiary(ies) receive the Contract Value.
+If the Joint Owners were spouses there may also be contingent Beneficiaries. - If the deceased Owner was a Determining Life and the surviving spouse Beneficiary continues the Contract: - We pay a death benefit to the surviving Joint Owner unless he or she is the surviving spouse and continues the Contract.
+For a description of the death benefit and payout options, see prospectus section 11, Death Benefit Death Benefit Payment Options During the Accumulation Phase. - If the deceased Joint Owner was a Determining Life and the surviving spouse/Joint Owner continues the Contract: - we increase the Contract Value to equal the Guaranteed Death Benefit Value if greater and the Traditional Death Benefit ends, - the surviving spouse/Joint Owner becomes the new Owner, - the Accumulation Phase continues, and - upon the surviving spouse/Joint Owner's death, his or her Beneficiary(ies) receives the Contract Value. - If the deceased Joint Owner was not a Determining Life the Traditional Death Benefit is not available and the Beneficiary(ies) receive the Contract Value.